Long Recovery Ahead For Minn. Teen Who Contracted Rare COVID-Related Syndrome MIS-C

 “He had body aches, joint aches, he couldn’t get up and move without us helping him,” Dana said.

-Still, doctors leaned toward a mono diagnosis, until he went by ambulance from a Willmar clinic to Children’s Hospital.
+Still, doctors leaned toward a mono diagnosis, until he went by ambulance from a Willmar clinic to Children’s Minnesota.
 Finally, he received a positive COVID result.

 “He was starting to have kidney failure, liver failure, and was very, very sick,” Dana said.